-What is the data science option in analytics and data science?
+What is the data science major?

-This option in the analytics and data science degree program will give you the skills to pursue original research or an advanced degree in data science.
+This degree program will give you the skills to pursue original research or an advanced degree in data science.
 You’ll gain a deep understanding of concepts from mathematics and computer science such as probability theory, statistical analysis, predictive modeling, algorithms, machine learning, and data science.

-Why study analytics and data science at UNH?
+Why study data science at UNH?

 UNH was one of the first universities in the country to offer an undergraduate-level degree in analytics and data science.
 Our programs take a multidisciplinary approach that incorporates experiential education, professional development, projects and work experience.
 We partner with local businesses to give you the real-world experience that sets you apart, and our analytics majors have access to internships at many high-profile organizations.
 You’ll learn the cutting-edge technical skills you need to manage, distill, and interpret data for industries from finance to healthcare to marketing and advertising.
-The data science option is available only through the Durham campus.

 Potential careers